 After nosing around for better data, I turned to the General Social Survey.
 As usual, I was not disappointed.
+In 2000 and 2006, the GSS asked over 4000 respondents the following three questions*: 1.
+2. 3.
 Counterpoint: America's Future Depends on Bilingual Education: Points of View Reference Center Home.
 Counterpoint: Foreign Language Education is a Low Priority: Points of View Reference Center Home.
 SCHIFFRES: Kill the language requirement.
 When Yale was founded, students were supposed to converse only in Latin — even in dorms.

 Nearly a century later, a member of the Yale Corporation moved “dead languages” be made elective in favor of courses “more meaningful and useful for contemporary life.”
 Requirements relaxed, but it wasn’t until 1945 that Yale, reassessing its graduation prerequisites, codified the precursor to today’s language requirement.
 Now, it is time for Yale to evolve once again: Get rid of the language requirement.
 Before arguing against a specific requirement, though, I should define my litmus test for a legitimate College mandate.
 Put simply, Yale should require students do something only if Yale knows that something will be the best use of each student’s time.
-Is Learning a Foreign Language a Waste of Time?
-The Numbers Speak: Foreign Language Requirements Are a Waste of Time and Money.
-SCHIFFRES: Kill the language requirement.
+The conventional wisdom, stated on the Center for Language Study’s website, is that knowledge of a foreign language has become “increasingly important” in our increasingly globalized world.

 Counterpoint: America's Future Depends on Bilingual Education: Points of View Reference Center Home.
 Should foreign language courses be added to the U.S. elementary curriculum.
 Michigan Radio.
 Michigan high schools currently require students to take foreign language in grades nine through twelve.

 Well, that might change soon.
 Republican State Representative Phil Potvin of Cadillac is pushing a bill that would make studying a foreign language and algebra II merely an option for students.
 Last year House Bill 4102 was heard in the 96th Legislature, but wasn't voted on.
-Should Students Be Required to Learn a Foreign Language to Graduate?
+Potvin expects the bill to be voted on this year.
+"The real reason to do this is that our kids have such a tight curriculum now.
+Potvin argued that making foreign language and algebra II an option would free up space in a student's schedule and could allow them to expand their education at a career tech center.
+He believes that allowing students to learn a trade while still in high school would allow them to "be a very positive citizen in our community. " Should Students Be Required to Learn a Foreign Language to Graduate?
 Why do the English need to speak a foreign language when foreigners all speak English?

 Think about how many more people and places you could really get to know, newspapers and books you could read, movies and TV programs you could understand, Web sites you could visit with another language!
 American Council on The Teaching of Foreign Languages.
 A Collaborative Project of ACTFL, AATF, AATG, AATI, AATSP, ACL, ACTR, CLASS and NCJLT-ATJ With the help of a three-year grant from the US Department of Education and the National Endowment for the Humanities, an eleven-member task force, representing a variety of languages, levels of instruction, program models, and geographic regions, undertook the task of defining content standards — what students should know and be able to do — in foreign language education.

 The final document, Standards for Foreign Language Learning: Preparing for the 21st Century, first published in 1996, represents an unprecedented consensus among educators, business leaders, government, and the community on the definition and role of foreign language instruction in American education.
 This visionary document has been used by teachers, administrators, and curriculum developers at both state and local levels to begin to improve foreign language education in our nation's schools.
+Standards Ordering.